-You need to add match conditions to rules when you configure a whitelist and customize protection policies for Web Application Firewall (WAF).
-This topic describes the fields that can be used in the match conditions and their descriptions.
+You must add match conditions to rules when you configure a whitelist and customize protection policies for Web Application Firewall (WAF).
+This topic describes the fields that you can use in the match conditions and their descriptions.

-In the WAF console, you can customize whitelist rules and access control rules.
+In the WAF console, you can customize rules for whitelists and protection policies.
 A custom rule consists of match conditions and actions.
-When you create a rule, you need to specify the match fields, logical operators, and match content to add match conditions.
+When you create a rule, you must specify the match fields, logical operators, and match content to add match conditions.
 You also need to select an action that is triggered when requests match the conditions you specify.

 Each match condition consists of a match field, logical operator, and match content.
 The match content does not support regular expressions.
 You can add a maximum of five match conditions to a custom rule, and the logical relation among the conditions is AND.
-It means that the custom rule works when all the match conditions are met.
+The custom rule works only when all the match conditions are met.

-The following table lists the supported match fields in match conditions.
-Advanced fields are supported in only WAF Business or higher.
+The following table lists the match fields that are supported in match conditions.

 |Match field||Edition||Logical operator||Description|

 |IP||Pro edition or higher||Has and Does not have||The source IP address of an access request.
 You can enter IP addresses or CIDR blocks, for example, 18.104.22.168/24.

 Note You can enter a maximum of 50 IP addresses or CIDR blocks.
 Separate them with commas (,).

 ||The URL of an access request.|